Tropical Storm Idalia grows stronger

-MYRTLE BEACH, S.C.
-(WBTW) 5 p.m. — Tropical Storm Idalia has formed.
-Currently, the system is still in the northwesternmost portion of the Caribbean, but it will be entering the Gulf of Mexico soon and it will be strengthening and organizing.
-Winds are sustained at 40 mph and it is heading to the NE at 3 mph.
+As of 11 a.m., the storm was moving north at 8 mph and a hurricane warning has been issued for the area from the middle of Longboat Key in Florida north to the Ochlockonee River, including Tampa Bay.

+A tropical storm warning has been issued for the area from Chokoloskee northward to the Middle of Longboat Key, and from west of the Lockheed River westward to Indian Pass.

-Beyond that, once in the Gulf of Mexico, the system will be picking up strength and speed as it heads to the north-northeast.
-Currently, tropical storm warnings are up for western Cuba and the Yucatan Peninsula.
-Idalia is now forecasted to be a Category 2 hurricane at peak intensity with winds of 100 mph as it makes landfall near the Big Bend on Florida’s Gulf coast.
-However, a major hurricane cannot be ruled out.
-Multiple models indicate a barometric pressure sub 960 mb which would be a high-end Cat 2 or weak Cat 3.
-Hurricane watches are now in effect for most of Florida’s Gulf coast
+Once in the Gulf of Mexico, Idalia will be picking up strength and speed as it heads to the north-northeast.
+Hurricane warnings are up for western Cuba and the Yucatan Peninsula.
+Idalia is now forecasted to be a major Category 3 hurricane at peak intensity with winds of 115 mph as it makes landfall near the Big Bend on Florida’s Gulf coast.

+Multiple models indicate a barometric pressure sub 960 mb by landfall.
+Hurricane watches are now in effect for most of Florida’s Gulf Coast.

 Impacts are going to be significant in Florida.
 Storm surge is now forecasted at 7-11ft from the Aucilla River to the Chassahowitzka, and rainfall could be up to 10 inches.
 Landfall is projected in Florida early Wednesday morning.